kazzpapa3/CreateInqueryViaBedrock/readme.md

 The following checks will be performed on the entered string using Amazon Bedrock.

 1. Does the string you entered conform to what is described in the official AWS documentation ( https://aws.amazon.com/jp/premiumsupport/tech-support-guidelines/ ) ?
-2. Is the input string sufficient from the 5W2H(What, Who, Where, When, Why,How,How much) perspective?
+2. Is the input string sufficient from the 5W2H(What, Who, Where, When, Why, How, How much) perspective?

 # Prerequisites

 - All input and output is assumed to be in Japanese.
 - It is assumed that the Tokyo region (ap-northeast-1) will be used as the AWS region.
 - We assume that the aforementioned regions allow model access to Anthropic Claude 3 Haiku.
-- If you are using a local machine, use aws configure.
-If you are using an EC2 instance, make sure that the appropriate instance profile is attached.
+- If you are using a local machine, use aws configure, and If you are using an EC2 instance, make sure that the appropriate instance profile is attached.

 ## Usage